 In order to receive paid leave for the purpose of caring for sick children, you must first put in a request with your employer which must also include the medical certificate by the child's doctor.
 This child-related sick pay request is then submitted to the respective statutory health insurance provider.
 The maximum amount provided is equivalent to up to 90 percent of the employee's net income.

-In 2021, parents eligible to receive child sickness benefits can also claim paid sick leave if they must care for their child (or children) as schools or daycare facilities are closed, compulsory attendance has been lifted, or parents have been officially advised not to send their children to school or daycare.
+Up to and including September 23, 2022, parents eligible to receive child sickness benefits can also claim paid sick leave if they must care for their child (or children) as schools or daycare facilities are closed due to the pandemic, compulsory attendance has been lifted, or parents have been officially advised not to send their children to school or daycare.
 In such cases, parents have to submit a certificate from the daycare facility or school.

 RWTH employees who are not entitled to receive child-related paid sick leave pursuant to Section 45 SGB V – for instance if they or the child are privately insured – are entitled to request up to four days of paid leave a year to care for their severly ill children according to Section 29 TV-L. You can find more information in this regard on pages 30ff of the RWTH vacation handbook.